and-other-tales/advanced-researcher/README.md

 - [LOCAL_DEPLOYMENT.md](docs/LOCAL_DEPLOYMENT.md): Detailed instructions for local deployment
 - [DEPLOYMENT.md](docs/DEPLOYMENT.md): Detailed instructions for cloud deployment
+- [PORT_CONFIGURATION.md](docs/PORT_CONFIGURATION.md): How the ports are configured for frontend and backend
 - [CONCEPTS.md](docs/CONCEPTS.md): Core concepts used in this project
 - [MODIFY.md](docs/MODIFY.md): Guide for modifying and extending this system
 - [LANGSMITH.md](docs/LANGSMITH.md): How to use LangSmith for tracing and debugging